saurabhkoshatwar/CompetitiveCodingHelper/stringHandling/README.md

 ## Notes
-* ### String compare reverse, split into array based on delimiter is easy in Java as compared to c++
+* ### String compare, reverse, split into array based on delimiter is easy in Java as compared to c++